isar/isar/docs/docs/indexes.md

 ## Composite indexes

 A composite index is an index on multiple properties.
-Isar allows you to create composite indexes that consist of up to three properties.
+Isar allows you to create composite indexes of up to three properties.

 Composite indexes are also known as multiple-column indexes.